DreasWeiss/ffcFileMetadataMicroservice/README.md

 When you are done, make sure a working demo of your project is hosted somewhere public.
 Then submit the URL to it in the Solution Link field.
 Optionally, also submit a link to your project's source code in the GitHub Link field.
 HINT: You can use the multer npm package to handle file uploading.

+'api/fileanalyse'
 ```
 {
-  "name": "Снимок экрана 2023-03-27 в 21.05.52.png",
+  "name": "file 2023-03-27 in 21.05.52.png",
   "type": "image/png",
   "size": 115932
 }
 ```

 ### Tests
-- [ ] You should provide your own project, not the example URL.
+- [x] You should provide your own project, not the example URL.
-- [ ] You can submit a form that includes a file upload.
+- [x] You can submit a form that includes a file upload.
-- [ ] The form file input field has the name attribute set to upfile.
+- [x] The form file input field has the name attribute set to upfile.
-- [ ] When you submit a file, you receive the file name, type, and size in bytes within the JSON response.
+- [x] When you submit a file, you receive the file name, type, and size in bytes within the JSON response.

 #### Install Dependencies
 ```